michaelaoash/trump-comparison-gallup-ucsb/README.md

       code to use an xlsx spreadsheet manually downloaded from the Google Sheet.

-- corrects a misspelling of Barack Obama's name ("Barak") on the UCSB spreadsheet

 - plots presidential approval during with a countdown to attempted reelection with t=0 at the date of the re-election attempt.